-“You’re really tight” must be the most predictable phrase in massage therapy offices the world over … so what a shame that it’s mostly meaningless.
-It took me just a few weeks of clinical experience as a junior massage therapist to notice that tissue texture correlates really poorly — like, um, really not at all — with pain or any other symptoms.
+“You’re really tight” is the phrase most likely to be heard in massage therapy offices the world over.
+But it took me just a few weeks of experience as a junior massage therapist — many years ago now — to notice that tissue texture correlates really poorly with pain or any other symptoms.
+Really not at all, in fact.
 Tightness mostly indicates … itself.

-People with hard, ropy, muscle texture that you could bounce an axe off of … may have no apparent problems with pain or stiffness.
+People with hard, ropey muscle texture that you could bounce an axe off of … may have no apparent problems with pain or stiffness.

 Mix and match at will: there is no clear pattern.
-Muscle hardness or tightness is simply not a constant companion of muscle discomfort.
-Whatever commonly makes muscles feel achey or stiff, it produces no consistent sign of it in their texture.
+Muscle hardness or tightness is just not a constant companion of discomfort.
+Whatever commonly causes aching and stiffness, it produces no reliable change in tissue texture.

-Statements like “you’re really tight” are a bit of a verbal tic, something automatic — even expected — that massage therapists to say to pass the time and make conversation with clients.
-Tightness doesn’t even actually have a clear meaning.3 In this context, it is trivial and harmless.
+Statements like “you’re really tight” are a bit of a verbal tic, something automatic — even expected — that massage therapists say to pass the time and make conversation with clients.
+In this context, it is trivial and harmless.

-But the words “you’re really tight” are also the opening to a sales pitch.
-The additional phrase and I can fix it is tactfully omitted but almost always implied.
-It is one of the simplest ways for a therapist to convince herself and the patient not only that she has special knowledge of their tissues — a misrepresentation at best — but that she has power over it.
+But the words “you’re really tight” also serve the same purpose as a sales pitch.
+The additional phrase “and I can fix it” is tactfully omitted but always implied.
+It is one of the simplest ways for a therapist to convince herself and her patients not only that she has special knowledge of their muscles and other soft tissues — a misrepresentation at best3 — but also that she has therapeutic power over them.

-In general, massage therapists are prone to fantasies that they can feel things that ordinary mortals cannot, and zero in on tissue problems with uncanny accuracy.
+Massage therapists are prone to delusions that they can feel things that ordinary mortals cannot, and zero in on tissue problems with uncanny accuracy.
 I had an instructor in massage therapy college who promised that we would learn to detect “a grain of sand through a telephone book, and a hand on the other side of a wall.”5

 This is palpatory pareidolia.
 Pareidolia is a type of illusion or broken perception in which a vague or obscure stimulus — i.e. subtle textures under your skin — is perceived as it was clear and distinct.
-Pareidolia is what makes white trash Christians spot Jesus in a T-shirt stain, and why the most famously wrong astronomer in history, Percival Lowell, thought he could see canals on Mars.
+Pareidolia is what makes a certain kind of religious person see Jesus in a T-shirt stain, and why the most famously wrong astronomer in history, Percival Lowell, thought he could see canals on Mars.

 Pareidolia is the product of a number of well-known cognitive and sensory distortions, and it has many familiar cousins.
 Over-interpreted perception has always been a problem for empiricism.
 We actually do perceive what we want and expect to see.
 The brain is just fantastically good at making up patterns … and palpation provides some rich opportunities for it.

 It is responsible for who-knows-how-many declarations of “tightness.”
-Here are several other candidates for illusory palpations,5 all common in massage therapy (and chiropractic, and osteopathy):
+Here are several other candidates for illusory palpations,6 all common in massage therapy, chiropractic, and osteopathy:

-Massage therapists do have exceptional experience with soft tissue.
-Perhaps some of the most experienced therapists know muscle texture like a blindfolded painter can tell you what type of paint you’ve dipped her brush in.
-But even if we can detect amazingly slight differences in tissue texture, that doesn’t know that we know what it means … and pretending otherwise is the thin edge of the wedge of arrogance.
+Massage therapists do have exceptional experience with feeling tissue.
+Perhaps some of the most experienced therapists really do know muscle texture like a blindfolded painter can tell you what type of paint you’ve dipped her brush in.
+But even if amazingly slight differences in tissue texture can be detected, that doesn’t know that anyone knows what it means … and pretending otherwise is the thin edge of the wedge of arrogance.
 It’s not practical, clinical knowledge.

-In my practice, I refused to say things that made my knowledge or skill seem “special,” and avoiding “tightness” declarations was the most routine opportunity to be humble.
-I am not kidding around here: I was conscious of this, and deliberately refused to indulge in this.
-On the rare occasions when it slipped out, I always hurried to qualified it.
+In my massage therapy practice, I refused to say things that made my knowledge or skill seem “special,” and avoiding “tightness” declarations was one of the easiest ways to stay humble.
+I am not kidding around here: I was conscious of this, and deliberately refused to indulge in it.
+On the rare occasions when it slipped out, I always hurried to qualify it.
 Example:

 Pause.
 Think.
 Hmmm.
 So?